-For example, for some fixed integer d, consider the following promise problem, denoted BPG_d, regarding bipartiteness of bounded-degree graphs.
+For example, for some fixed integer d, consider the following promise problem, denoted BPG_d , regarding bipartiteness of bounded-degree graphs.
 The YES-instance are pairs (G, δ) such that G is a bipartite graph of maximum degree d, whereas (G, δ) is a NO-instance if G is an N-vertex graph of maximum degree d such that more than $\delta \cdot dN/2$ edges must be omitted from G in order to obtain a bipartite graph.
-Similarly, for fixed integer d and $\delta > 0$, the promise problem BPG{d, δ} has YES-instances that are bipartite graphs of maximum degree d and NO-instances that are N-vertex graphs of maximum degree d such that more than $\delta \cdot dN/2$ edges must be omitted from the graph in order to obtain a bipartite graph.
-In [24] it was shown that any tester for BPG{3, 0.01} must make $\Omega(\sqrt{N})$ queries (to the description of the graph, given as an oracle).
-In contrast, for every d and δ , the tester presented in [25] decides BPG{d, δ} in time $\widetilde{O}(\sqrt{N}/\text{poly}(\delta))$.
-In fact, this algorithm decides BPG_d in time $\widetilde{O}(\sqrt{N}/\text{poly}(\delta))$, where N and δ are explicitly given parameters.
+Similarly, for fixed integer d and $\delta > 0$, the promise problem $BPG{d,\delta}$ has YES-instances that are bipartite graphs of maximum degree d and NO-instances that are N-vertex graphs of maximum degree d such that more than $\delta \cdot dN/2$ edges must be omitted from the graph in order to obtain a bipartite graph.
+In [26] it was shown that any tester for $BPG{3,0.01}$ must make $\Omega(\sqrt{N})$ queries (to the description of the graph, given as an oracle).
+In contrast, for every d and δ , the tester presented in [27] decides $BPG{d,\delta}$ in time $\tilde{O}(\sqrt{N}/\text{poly}(\delta))$.
+In fact, this algorithm decides BPG_d in time $\tilde{O}(\sqrt{N}/\text{poly}(\delta))$.
+Where N and δ are explicitly given parameters.

-Indeed, all research on property testing refers to the two aforementioned types of promise problems, where positive results typically refer to the first type and negative results to the second type.
-However, a strictly formal statement of the result is typically not provided, because it is rather cumbersome and believed to be unnecessary (especially in light of the greater focus on positive results).
-Indeed, property testing is positioned between algorithmic research and complexity theory, and seems to be more influenced by the algorithmic terminology.
-(We comment that the positioning of a discipline is determined both by its contents and by sociology-of-science factors.)

-Let us consider what is required for a formal statement of property testing results.
+The formulation typically used in the literature.
+Indeed, all research on property testing refers to the two aforementioned types of promise problems, where typically positive results refer to the first type and negative results refer to the second type.
+However, most works do not provide a strictly formal statement of their results (see further discussion below), because the formulation is rather cumbersome and straightforward.
+Furthermore, in light of the greater focus on positive results (and in accordance with the traditions of algorithmic research), such a formal statement is believed to be unnecessary.7 Let us consider what is required for a formal statement of property testing results.
 The starting point is a specification of a property and a distance function, the combination of which yields a promise problem (of the first type), although the latter fact is never stated.
-The first step is to specify that the potential "solvers" (i.e., property testers) are probabilistic oracle machines that are given oracle access to the "primary" input (i.e., the object in the aforementioned problem types).
-Indeed, this step need to be taken and is taken no matter how one states property testing results.
-Secondly, for a formal asymptotic complexity statement, one needs to specify the explicit inputs, which consist of various problem-dependent parameters (e.g., N in the above examples) and the distance parameter δ (in case of BPG_d and any other problem of the first aforementioned type).
-This step is rarely done explicitly.
-Finally, one states the complexity of the tester in terms of these explicit inputs.
+The first step is to postulate that the potential "solvers" (i.e., property testers) are probabilistic oracle machines that are given oracle access to the "primary" input (i.e., the object in the aforementioned problem types).
+Indeed, this step need to be taken and is taken in all works in the area.
+Secondly, for a formal asymptotic complexity statement, one needs to specify the "secondary" (explicit) inputs, which consist of various problem-dependent parameters (e.g., N in the above examples) and the distance parameter δ (in case of BPG_d and any other problem of the first aforementioned type).
+This step is rarely done explicitly in the literature.
+Finally, one should state the complexity of the tester in terms of these explicit inputs.